openbroadcaster/openbroadcaster.github.io/drupal.md

 ![Streaming Module](/img/OB_Streaming_Module.png ){: .screen shot}

-**Schedule** - Automatically updates the OBServer schedule information, links to DJ profile and associates show graphics.
+**Schedule** - Automatically updates the OBServer schedule and show information, dynamically displays to DJ profile and associates show graphics, start and stop times automatically on Front Page of Drupal site.

+`Content>Add New Content>Program` Program name __MUST BE IDENTICAL__ to the Show\PL name on media server.
+When both are identical, they become associated so that when an adjustment is done on scheduler the metadata will sync with the program and and graphic will automatically be updated.

+__User Group Permissions__

+Host - Add, Update and Delete Program Content.

+Content Manager - Add users and assign them to groups.
+Modify and Delete Programs

 ![Installed Modules](/img/OB_Modules_Installed.png ){: .screen shot}